thom-ba/sr-assignment/notes.md

 - The Modal I was using almost till the end got too big at the end.
 E.g.: adding a sport because it doesnt exist, causes the modal to EXPLODE in size and it would be just too much at once.
 My friend is a frontend developer so I asked him what he would do and he told me to use useReducer from React.
 He also helped me at the beginning to understand how to implement it.
+- I overthinked some problems at the beginning which were easy to solve later, so I wasted some time on trying to have a perfect solution for too long

 AI Usage:

 - GithubCopilot was DISABLED all the way through the whole project
 - Checked my Schema Design for any obvious errors.
 Didnt find any but forgot about 3nf in one table
-- Used AI to get resources to learn from
+- To get resources to learn from
-- Used AI to explain certain functions in go I didnt use yet
+- To explain certain functions in go I didnt use yet
-- Used AI to find resources to specific questions instead of searching for them for ages :<
+- To find resources to specific questions instead of searching for them for ages :<
-- Used AI to fix certain errors I didnt understand from the compilor error itself
+- To fix certain errors I didnt understand from the compilor error itself
-- Used AI to make a basic design of the frontend, so I can get ideas on how to make what look
+- To make a basic design of the frontend, so I can get ideas on how to make what look
-- Used AI to debug styling issues
+- To debug styling issues
-- Used AI to generate mock data
+- To generate mock data

-Why I use what tech:
+# Why I use what tech:
 Frontend:
 - React, Tailwind, (because I am used to it)

 Backend:

-- Go, because it is used in the company - CRUD application: Gin (lightweight and simple to learn) - Database integration: GORM (easy database handling)
+- Go, because it is used in the company
+- CRUD application: Gin (lightweight and simple to learn)
+- Database integration: GORM (easy database handling)

 Also both of these technologies should scale well so implementing search, pagination or filters later on shouldnt be a problem

+Editor:
+I used either nvim or vscode.

 # Design Patterns I used:
 - Dependency injection
 - Singleton
 - I also used a Modal building kind of structure in the frontend which I used before